What are Pontiac Fever & Legionnaires’ Disease?

 Since Pontiac fever will also resolve itself it is very likely that some people may contract it, treat themselves for flu symptoms and never think twice about it.

 The main difference is pneumonia.
 Sufferers of Legionnaires’ disease will probably contract pneumonia and are therefore likely to require hospital treatment in order to make a successful recovery.
-This is why Legionnaires’ disease is more serious than Pontiac fever, which doesn’t present with this additional illness.
+This is why Legionnaires’ is more serious than Pontiac fever, which doesn’t present with this additional illness.

 An outbreak in Dundee, Scotland in 2011 led to dozens of people falling ill.
 However while Legionella bacteria led one man to be hospitalised with Legionnaires’ disease, the remainder of those who were ill were said to have contracted the milder Pontiac fever.